NetCoreTemplates/razor-press/MyApp/_pages/syntax.md

 ## Markdown Fragments

-Markdown fragments should be maintained in `_pages/_include` as it's a special folder rendered with [Pages/Includes.cshtml](https://github.com/NetCoreTemplates/razor-press/blob/main/MyApp/Pages/Includes.cshtml) using an Empty Layout which can be included in other Markdown and Razor Pages or fetched on demand with Ajax from [/includes/vue/formatters](/includes/vue/formatters).
+Markdown fragments should be maintained in `_pages/_include` - a special folder rendered with [Pages/Includes.cshtml](https://github.com/NetCoreTemplates/razor-press/blob/main/MyApp/Pages/Includes.cshtml) using an Empty Layout which can be included in other Markdown and Razor Pages or fetched on demand with Ajax from [/includes/vue/formatters](/includes/vue/formatters).